PrusaOwners/g81-to-heatmap/README.md

       0.14917  0.15139  0.15333  0.15500  0.15639  0.15750  0.15833
     ```
 3. Copy the above output and place it in the script in the **g81_output_raw** string variable.
 Note the """ around the block, this will allow you to have a multiline string.
-4. Adjust the regex rules underneath to clean this up or replace things as needed.
-Ultimately, you want the above to become this:
+4. Optional: Adjust the regex rules underneath to clean this up or replace things as needed.
+Defaults are already in place for Prusa G81 output, you shouldn't need to adjust unless your output differs from the above example.
+Ultimately, you want your output to become this:

     ```
     0.16417,0.17111,0.17528,0.17667,0.17528,0.17111,0.16417